 Furthermore, America is also at the crossroads of globalism, because the presidential election will dictate whether the U.S. will continue in its global ways or also return to nationalism.
 Make no mistake, God Almighty separated the people into nations at the Tower of Babel (Genesis 11) because of the evil intentions of the leaders.
 In 2016, we are currently witnessing the Lord accomplish the same process of separating the nations (sheep and goats) due to the evil intentions of the leaders, just as Messiah prophesied in Matthew 25.
 Remember, the end will be like the beginning (Isaiah 46:9-10).
 We will soon find out the identity of the sheep and goat nations, because they will be separated at the great and awesome Day of the Lord!
 Let us continue to pray that America will be called a sheep nation on that glorious day!
 (2 Chronicles 7:14).
 In the name higher than every name, Jesus the Messiah, Amen, Amen, and Amen!

-*Please note, in our upcoming book, God’s Prophetic Timeline: Messiah’s Final Warning, which is being released this fall, you will discover in great detail the answers to the following questions:
+*Please note, in our book, God’s Prophetic Timeline: Messiah’s Final Warning, you will discover in great detail the answers to the following questions:

 - What country does the Antichrist rise from?

 - What specific region will the ten kings of the Antichrist’s kingdom be located?

 - Who are the ten kings?

 - What kingdom has already fallen to begin the sequence of Daniel’s prophesied kingdoms?